Options:

 I can’t tell you (the reason) why I told you this.

-As regards the pronoun what, it can replace the thing(s)
+As regards the pronoun what22, it can replace the thing(s) that:

 I don’t understand.
 You are saying understandable things.